-The West Mailisu #2 well on the Company’s 100 percent-owned West Mailisu licence in the Kyrgyz Republic, Central Asia.
+The West Mailisu #2 well is on Caspian’s 100% owned West Mailisu licence in the Kyrgyz Republic, Central Asia.

 The West Mailisu prospect lies adjacent to the Mailisu IV oil field, which has produced more than 42mmbbls of oil.
 West Mailisu #2 will target oil in Eocene age sands and carbonates (Beds III, V & VII).

 The targeted feature is defined by a NW-SE trending reverse fault on the northern flank.
 Seismic sections across the structure indicate a robust closure.

 The prospect has the potential to contain oil reserves of up to 9.7mmbbls, with mean potential reserves of 4.5mmbls calculated for the Eocene reservoirs.